 Closing the deal requires appropriate and often extensive paperwork.
 Most sales require many of the same legal documents:

 - SPA (Sale Purchase Agreement): An agreement that protects both parties and legally obligates the buyer to purchase the practice and the seller to sell the practice.

 - Deposit Agreement: Ensures a deposit is paid by the buyer on the agreement of a sale.
 The buyer is then invested in the purchase and is less likely to walk away.

 - Property Lease Agreement: Allows the buyer to review the seller’s lease.
 If the lease term is up, the buyer might have to work directly with the landlord of the office space.

 - CQC (Care Quality Commission) Application: The form ensures the dental practice complies with England’s Care Quality Commission.
 The form also provides an up-to-date criminal check.
 The CQC application takes 8-12 weeks to be processed.
 As a seller, be sure to cancel your application or remove the sold location from your CQC registration.

 - NHS Contract Transfer: A legal document on behalf the National Health Service that transfers clinical service contracts from one owner to another (omit for private practices or LLCs).

 - Business Associate Agreement: A business associate agreement must be signed by all business associates ensuring the associates follow NHS’s privacy and security standards.

-- Stock Purchase Agreement: Finalizes the terms and conditions of the sale of the practice.
+- Stock Purchase Agreement: Finalises the terms and conditions of the sale of the practice.